 - The external hard drive doesn't show up in Disk Utility.

-First, let's take a look at what we can do if the external hard drive is showing up in Disk Utility.
+Let's take a look at what we can do if the external hard drive is showing up in Disk Utility.

 Step 1: Check if the external hard drive is mounted